-Housing for the city has increased over the past few decades, growing from 658 houses in 1990 to 1,120 houses in 2010, providing a significant increase of 70.2% between these decades.
+Housing for the city has increased over the past few decades, growing from 658 housing units in 1990 to 1,120 housing units in 2010, providing a significant increase of 70.2% between these decades.
+Homeownership is dominant here, with 72% owner-occupied units.

 Overall economic activity went up with 10 out of the 13 sectors of the local economy seeing an increase in their employees.
-While this economic activity is good for the city, wages haven't seen the same kind of growth.
-The number of households that make \$35-\$44,999 annually has gone down by 8.4%.
-Additionally, there has been growth in households that make more than \$75,000 a year which might suggest a large retirement community or a commuter community that works in Augusta.
+As of 2015, 22% of households in the City of Harlem make more than \$75,000 annually.

 The city is taking steps to conserve its natural resources as well build upon its cultural ones for the betterment of the community.
 In terms of current land use, the city contains a mix of agriculture, commercial, industrial, residential, public/institutional, parks, utilities, and undeveloped.